SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/linux.md

 <p><a href="/docs/beta"><span className="beta">Beta</span></a></p>
 <img src={useBaseUrl('img/integrations/hosts-operating-systems/linux-transparent.png')} alt="Thumbnail icon" width="45"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="30"/>

-Linux source template creates an OpenTelemetry configuration that can be pushed to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
-By creating this source template and pushing the config to the appropriate OpenTelemetry agent you can ensure collection of linux logs and host metrics of linux to Sumo Logic.
+The Linux source template generates an OpenTelemetry configuration that can be pushed to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
+By creating this source template and pushing the configuration to the appropriate OpenTelemetry agent, you can ensure the collection of Linux logs and host metrics for Sumo Logic.

 ## Fields creation in Sumo Logic for Linux

 If not already present, the following [Fields](/docs/manage/fields/) are created as part of source template creation.

 - **`sumo.datasource`**.
 Fixed value of **linux**.
-- **`deployment.environment`** User configured field at the time of collector installation.
-This identifies the environment where the linux system resides.
-For example: dev, prod, or qa.
+- **`deployment.environment`**.
+This is a user-configured field set at the time of collector installation.
+It identifies the environment where the Linux system resides, such as `dev`, `prod`, or `qa`.
 - **`host.group`**.
-This is a collector level field and is user configured (at the time of collector installation).
-This identifies the linux host group.
+This is a collector-level field that is user-configured at the time of collector installation.
+It identifies the Linux host group.
 - **`host.name`**.
 This is tagged through the resourcedetection processor.
 It holds the value of the host name where the OTel collector is installed.

 ## Prerequisites